-Get new tech and outdoor gear with sitewide sales at Otterbox and Lifeproof
+Get new tech and outdoor gear with sitewide sales at OtterBox and LifeProof

 - Amplify Glass Antimicrobial Screen Protector (starting at $42.46, originally starting at $49.95; otterbox.com)

-To keep the power flowing, Otterbox and Lifeproof have plenty of options.
-Otterbox’s fast charging cables come in a variety of sizes.
-Specifically, you can pick up USB Type-C to USB Type-C cables as long as 3 meters.
-Over at Lifeproof, the LifeActiv Power Pack 10 sports considerable capacity and utility — plus, it’s on sale for even less on Amazon.
+To keep the power flowing, OtterBox and LifeProof have plenty of options.
+OtterBox’s fast charging cables come in a variety of sizes.
+Specifically, you can pick up USB Type C to USB Type C cables as long as 3 meters.
+Over at LifeProof, the LifeActiv Power Pack 10 sports considerable capacity and utility — plus, it’s on sale for even less on Amazon.
 The 10,000-mAh battery can keep your device juiced up and illuminate your path thanks to a built-in LED flashlight.

-- Otterbox charging cables (starting at $21.21, originally starting at $24.95; otterbox.com)
+- OtterBox charging cables (starting at $21.21, originally starting at $24.95; otterbox.com)

 - LifeActiv Power Pack 10 ($49.95, originally $79.99; amazon.com)